Common Causes of Accidents in the Workplace

 40 Years of Excellent Counsel for Pennsylvania’s Injured Workers

 Despite federal regulations and industry-specific safety protocols, millions of workers in the U.S. suffer a workplace injury or contract an occupational illness each year.
 These workers may be eligible for workers’ compensation benefits to cover medical expenses and lost wages associated with their injury or illness.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have successfully represented all types of workers injured on the job due to various reasons, including:
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have successfully represented all types of workers injured on the job due to various reasons, including:

 - Unsafe working conditions: The Occupational Safety and Health Administration (OSHA) mandates that employers provide a safe workplace free from recognized hazards.
 When employers fail to remedy or mitigate known dangers, workers may be injured by a variety of unsafe working conditions, including slippery floors, walkway obstructions, and improper storage of hazardous chemicals.

 - Negligent hiring: When an employer fails to adequately investigate a candidate’s background before hiring them, the employer may be responsible for that employee’s acts of workplace violence.
 Employers must use reasonable care to not hire individuals that pose a threat and can do so by verifying applicants’ work history, conducting criminal record checks, and asking appropriate questions during interviews.

 - Inadequate training: Accidents often occur because workers have not been properly trained on how to safely perform certain tasks.
 Employers should train employees on how to use equipment and machinery, how to safely handle food and chemicals, and other safety protocols, such as proper lifting.
 Employers should supervise employees to ensure that they are capable of safely performing their job without further instruction.